-If you are an international student who wants to study in the U.S., then you must obtain a student visa.
+If you are an international student and you would like to study in the U.S., you will need a student visa.

-The whole process is time consuming and you will need to start preparing well in advance.
-The application process requires an interview, for which you will have to prepare and practice.
-ONCAMPUS can help you navigate this process, to make sure that you successfully get a student visa to study in the U.S.
+The visa process is time-consuming, and students must get ready well in advance of their preferred start date.
+The visa application requires an interview and it’s a good idea for students to prepare and practice their answers.
+ONCAMPUS experts can help students through this process, to successfully get a student visa to study in the U.S.

-There are several types of visas in the U.S. and ONCAMPUS students will apply for the F-1 student visa.
-When you enter the U.S. for the first time, you will be given the I-94 form by the customs official and you should carry a copy of this form with you at all times.
+There are several types of visas in the U.S. ONCAMPUS students must apply for the F-1 student visa.
+When entering the U.S. for the first time, you will be given the I-94 form by the customs official and a copy of this form should be carried with you at all times.

 The visa interview

-As part of the visa application process, you will have to do a personal interview.
-Make sure you attend the interview, because if you do not, your visa application will automatically be rejected.
-If you cannot make the appointment, then make sure to contact the Visa Office to reschedule.
+As part of the visa application process, you must take part in a personal interview.
+If you don’t attend the interview, your visa application will automatically be rejected.
+If you cannot make the appointment for any reason, you must contact the Visa Office to reschedule.

 Sample interview questions: